 Biodiversity Group Research Themes:

-The Biodiversity Research Group is a dynamic research team led by Professor Salit Kark at The University of Queensland with interests in conservation science and ecology.
+The Biodiversity Research Group is a dynamic research team led by Professor Salit Kark at The University of Queensland in Brisbane, Australia with interests in conservation science and ecology.
 The Kark Group works on a wide range of conservation, environmental and ecological aspects and collaborates with multiple groups worldwide in both terrestrial and marine ecosystems and across spatial scales, ranging from regional to global to help solve key environmental questions, ecological and conservation challenges.

 2. The role of spatial and behavioral interactions in the establishments of cavity nesting birds: A cross continental study